e-picas/bash-utils/README.md

 Technical points
 ----------------

-The model uses the following *Bash* options by default:
+The library uses the following *Bash* options by default:

 -   `-e`: exit if a command has a non-zero status
 -   `-E`: trap on ERR are inherited by shell functions